Square and Helcim both offer powerful software, mobile credit card readers, and no monthly fees. Find out which one is right for you.

 Remember that while you can access invoicing software for free with either company, you’ll also have to pay all applicable credit and debit card processing fees when receiving customer payments.

-Which Is Best For My Business Needs: Square Or Helcim?
+Which Is Best For My Business:

 As with many of our head-to-head matchups, neither Helcim nor Square emerges as a clear winner for all users.
 Which provider will be the better choice for your business depends on the nature and size of your business, as well as any specific services or features you’ll need.
+With either company, you’ll get a proprietary solution that offers all the basic services a business needs to run on a day-to-day basis.

 Choose Square If…